cuongchau93/kirillvasiltsov.com/posts/contributing.md

 Clearly, we don't need a fully fledged morphological parser to deal with a single field inside a plugin.
 Moreover `kuromoji` only works with Japanese, but we also ideally want to support Chinese, to which different rules apply.
 This means we need heuristics.

-A good way to check whether some heuristic is good is to make both your heuristic method and a real morphological parser work on the same string.
+A good way to check whether some heuristic is good is to make both your heuristic function and a real morphological parser work on the same string.
 After quite a bit of googling, I managed to find some small library `TinySegmenter` that [parses Japanese](http://chasen.org/~taku/software/TinySegmenter/) and just splits it into morphemes, nothing fancy.
 I used it to obtain the correct count against which I can check my heuristic.

-So what does the heuristic look like?
+So what does my heuristic look like?

 First of all, it isn't easy to define a "word" in Japanese.
 A verb or an adjective can have many parts, some of which can be considered "words" on their own.
 However, a great lot of nouns consist of two characters like 京都 (Kyoto) above - 京 and 都.
 So the most naive heuristic would just count every character in a string and then divide it by two: